XplnHUB/newgate/docs/security.md

-# Holoway Security Practices
+# CMX Security Practices

-This guide covers security best practices when using the Holoway framework.
+This guide covers security best practices when using the CMX framework.

 ## Table of Contents